 CCfA gives any Councillor the right to raise matters of local concern with the Crime and Disorder Scrutiny Committee.
 A Councillor can act as a champion for their local area to highlight issues that have not been resolved through usual processes.

 The CCfA must concern a local crime and disorder matter and may include anti-social behaviour or other behaviour adversely affecting the local environment such as the misuse of drugs, alcohol or other substances and it must affect all or part of the electoral area for which the councillor is elected or any person who lives or works in that area.

 For further information please download Welsh Government's Guidance Document.

 Guidance for the Scrutiny of Crime and Disorder Matters – Wales (PDF 1.65mb)

 In effect the CCfA procedure is one of a last resort where a local community continues to be affected by a problem regardless of the issue being raised with the appropriate public services.

-Members of the public interested in the CCfA procedure can either contact their local ward member using our Find Your Councillor facility or email Jonathan Jones Scrutiny and Members Services Manager or call him on 01443 864242.
+Members of the public interested in the CCfA procedure can either contact their local ward member using our Find Your Councillor facility or email Jonathan Jones Democratic Services Manager or call him on 01443 864242.